 Why Do Some Siblings Have Different DNA Results?

-It is very probable that two siblings who share the same parents can have different DNA genealogical results.
+Two siblings who share the same parents can have different DNA genealogical results.
 This is because DNA is not passed down from generation to generation in the same amount to each individual.
 Not every child will get the same 50% of mom’s DNA or 50% of dad’s DNA.

 How Accurate Is DNA Testing For Learning Your Ancestry?

-On average the accuracy of your DNA genealogy test is over 90%.
-Some companies claim 99% accuracy (Ancestry.com) With the use of technology there is more data to draw from for the tests, and the more data the more accurate the DNA tests will continue to get.
+On average, the accuracy of your DNA genealogy test is over 90%.
+Some companies claim 99% accuracy (Ancestry.com) With the use of technology, there is more data to draw from for the tests, and the more data, the more accurate the DNA tests will continue to get.

 In some of the areas where they are not sure of how you are related to a person, most tests will mark it down as a “close relative.”
 So this is why most genealogists will look at DNA testing as a tool to help them to find their ancestors but will work also with the actual research and data to back up what the data on the DNA test is telling them.